All good things in life must come to an end, the saying goes, and the same can be said about Royce Gracie and his marriage.

 According to multiple reports, Gracie and Cuttic have been embroiled in a duel with the IRS, which claims that the duo owes them more than $1 million in back taxes.

-Gracie, who was the incredible, unlikely champion the first-ever UFC event – and three of the first four overall – is hailed as the definitive pioneer of MMA.
+Gracie, who was the incredible, unlikely champion the first-ever UFC event (online sportsbooks) – and three of the first four overall – is hailed as the definitive pioneer of MMA.
 His triumphs in the early days of the UFC allowed jiu-jitsu to spread like wildfire across the globe, thus helping birth MMA as a legitimate sport the world over.